BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_3_Setting_Up_Your_Wallet.md

 |   "name": "mainwallet"
 | }
 ```
-You can make a named wallet load automatically on future startups by adding a `true` to the end of the `bitcoin-cli loadwallet` command:
+You can make your wallet load automatically on future startups by adding a `true` to the end of the `bitcoin-cli loadwallet` command:

 ```sh
 bitcoin-cli loadwallet mainwallet true